gunjam/fastify-i18next-plugin/README.md

 ## Plugin options

 * `fallbackLng` (String): The default language code to use.
-Default: the first language it the `languages` array.
+Default: the first language in the `languages` array.
-* `languages` (Array): List of language codes to support, trying to change to a lanuage not in the list will set to the fallback language.
+* `languages` (Array): List of language codes to support, trying to change to a language not in the list will instead set the fallback language.
 * `resources` (Object): Object map of locale messages, in the format `{ lang: { namespace: { key: message } } }`.
 * `loadPath` (String): Path to load JSON file resources from, namespace and language are determined from path parameters, eg: `./locales/{{lng}}/{{ns}}.json`.
-* `languageDetectors` (Array): A list of language selectors to use, will be checked in order until a supported language is detected.
+* `languageDetectors` (Array): A list of language detectors to use, will be run in the supplied order until a supported language is detected.
 Can be one to many of the following:
   * `"query"`: Detect language from query string.
-Default query: 'lng'.
   * `"param"`: Detect language from parsed URL path parameter (eg: request.params.lng).
-  * `"accept"`: Detect language from [language accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language).
+  * `"accept"`: Detect language from the [language accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language).
 Note: the [@fastify/accepts](https://github.com/fastify/fastify-accepts) plugin must be loaded to use this detector.
   * `"cookie"`: Detect language from cookie value (will also persist any detected language to this cookie).
 Note: the [@fastify/cookie](https://github.com/fastify/fastify-cookie) plugin must be loaded to use this detector.
-  * `"session"`: Detect language from sesion value (will also persist any detected language to this sesion property).
+  * `"session"`: Detect language from session value (will also persist any detected language to this sesion property).
 Note: the [@fastify/session](https://github.com/fastify/session) plugin must be loaded to use this detector.
 * `queryKey` (String): The query value to use for the `query` language detector.
 Default: `lng`.
 * `param` (String): The path paramter to use for the `param` language detector.
 Default: `lng`.
 * `sessionKey` (String): The session property to use for the `session` language detector.
 Default: `lng`.